booksellercaroline/bookimaging/README.md

 # bookimaging
 Book Imaging: Lighting

-Using computeror tv screen as light source for digital imaging
+Using computer monitor or tv screen as light source for digital imaging